 "Thanks for this awesome group to give me motivation and encouragement to reach a bit farther with my art and talents"

-The Residency is free to Apply and open to all creatives, regardless of their focus: visual, performance, conceptual, etc. are all welcome areas of focus.
+The Residency is free to apply and open to all creatives, regardless of their focus: visual, performance, conceptual, etc. are all welcome areas of focus.
+Applicants may choose to remain anonymous.

 There is no requirement of the artist beyond the application.
-Instead of zoom meetings or time commitments, the artist is encouraged to focus on pursuing their work.
+Instead of commitments of time or product, the artist is encouraged to focus on pursuing their work to the ability that they feel capable.
 Time is our most precious resource, and we'd like to preserve yours.

-Artists accepted to C.A.I.R. will receive an official acceptance letter.
+Artists accepted to C.A.R. will receive an official acceptance letter.
 We encourage AIRs to submit images and updates of work throughout their residency to Instagram, our website, and their own.
 Nothing inspires others like witnessing creativity in action.
+The following opportunities are also available to artists:

 Support your own community to the extent that you are able.
 Reach out to creatives within your region.
 Engage your physical environment.
 Try something new and then share it!